nwheels-io/NuLink/README.md

 ## Current status

 The project is in early alpha.
 It should work for .NET Core and NETStandard packages and projects.
-Other combinations (OS/SDK/project system) weren't tested.
-See [Limitations](#Limitations) for details.
+Other combinations (OS/SDK/project system) weren't yet tested.
+See [Limitations & roadmap](#limitations-and-roadmap) for details.

 Please report bugs and suggestions in the repo [Issues](https://github.com/felix-b/NuLink/issues).
 If something goes wrong, see recovery steps in [Troubleshooting](#Troubleshooting).

-Contributions are welcome :-) Read [Contributing](Contributing).
+Contributions are welcome :-) Read [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Installation and usage